-University of Geneva - Geneva Finance Research Institute; Swiss Finance Institute; Centre for Economic Policy Research (CEPR); CESifo (Center for Economic Studies and Ifo Institute for Economic Research)
+University of Geneva - Geneva Finance Research Institute; Swiss Finance Institute; Centre for Economic Policy Research (CEPR); CESifo (Center for Economic Studies and Ifo Institute)

 Marcel P. Thum

-Dresden University of Technology - Faculty of Economics and Business Management; CESifo (Center for Economic Studies and Ifo Institute for Economic Research) - Ifo Institute for Economic Research
+Dresden University of Technology - Faculty of Economics and Business Management; CESifo (Center for Economic Studies and Ifo Institute) - Ifo Institute

 June 21, 2010

 INSEAD Working Paper No. 2010/45/FIN